AndronikosKostas/ComputerArchitectureLab2/README.md

 | DDR3_1600_x64 | 0.165372 | 1.653719 | 0.000078 | 0.014056 | 0.421660 |
 | DDR3_2133_x64 | 0.164892 | 1.648918 | 0.000078 | 0.013842 | 0.421665 |

+- We observe a small decrease in sim_sec and in CPI due to higher clock of the DDR3_2133_x64 which runs at 2133MHz.

 ## Q2.1 - Simulations
 - L1 icache size : 128kB
 - L1 icache associativity : 2-way and 4-way